barohcambridge/website/content/games.md

 {{% /slideshow %}}

-We have a huge number of retro consoles: Wii, N64, GameCube, several generations of PlayStation, Xbox 360, a Pac-Man table, and many more.
-Everything we have is free for you to play for as long as you like.
+We have a huge number of retro consoles: Wii, N64, GameCube, several generations of Sony PlayStation, Xbox 360, a Pac-Man table, and many more.
+All of our consoles are free for you to play for as long as you like.

 {{% slideshow %}}
 ![Cards Against Humanity](images/cardsagainsthumanity.jpeg)